Runaway (The Corrs song): Remix version

-The song was re-released in February 1999, remixed by Tin Tin Out, reaching number two on the UK Singles Chart, held from the top by Britney Spears's debut single "...Baby One More Time".
+The song was re-released in February 1999, remixed by Tin Tin Out, reaching number two on the UK Singles Chart.
 Atypical of Tin Tin Out's usual output and their previous remix of the Corrs' song "What Can I Do", the remix for "Runaway" is a lighter, more folk-oriented recording which utilizes a stripped back live band arrangement with a simple drum kit, a rhythmic bass guitar and a strummed acoustic guitar, retains Sharon Corr's fiddle from the original recording, features orchestral strings in the latter half of the song performed by the Duke Quartet and removes the rhythm change present in the original version.

 Track listing

 Music video

 Dani Jacob's fourth Corrs video is, similar to "Love to Love You", compiled of backstage and concert footage; this time from one single gig at the Manchester Evening News Arena on 1 February 1999.
-It also includes a few scenes of the band in the recording studio with Tin Tin Out working on the remixed version of the song.
 Footage of the band walking through the corridor to the stage was later used for the intro for the rest of their concerts from 1999 to 2001.